 One-step finishes that include polyurethane topcoat should be applied in very thin coats, using a natural-bristle brush for oil-based products, or a synthetic-bristle brush for water-based products.
 Where necessary, a second coat can be applied after a light buffing with fine steel wool and wiping with a tack cloth.

 No matter which type of brush you use, buy a good one and take care of it.
 If you're going to spend the money to buy a good brush, keep it clean and it will reward you with better finishes and will last longer.

 Applying a Top Coat

 The last step is to apply a protecting top-coat layer.
 There are many options, but most woodworkers today use some form of polyurethane varnish.
-Most woodworkers recommend matching the top coat with a product that has the same solvent base as the stain—a water-based varnish over water-based stain, or oil-based varnish over oil-based stain.
+Most woodworkers recommend matching the top coat with a product that has the same solvent base as the stain—a water-based varnish over a water-based stain, or oil-based varnish over an oil-based stain.
 Some manufacturers do claim that their products will adhere to a stain of any type, it is best not to test this unless the manufacturer expressly says it is allowable.

-Application should be with a brush—natural bristles to apply oil-based varnishes, synthetic bristles for water-based products.
+The application should be with a brush—natural bristles to apply oil-based varnishes, synthetic bristles for water-based products.
 A very common mistake is to shake a can of polyurethane varnish before applying it.
 While this is a common way to mix paint, it has a disastrous effect with poly, since it introduces tiny bubbles that can badly flaw the wood finish.
 Instead, thoroughly (and slowly) stir polyurethane varnish before applying it.

 Two or even three coats of varnish are often necessary to provide a good protective coat.
 Apply them in thin layers, lightly sanding with 220-grip sandpaper and wiping down the surface between coats.